Tracking Progress: Prince George’s County Police Reform Efforts

 In addition to implementing the reforms outlined above, County Executive Alsobrooks conducted a national search to select Malik Aziz as the new Chief of Police for the Prince George’s County Police Department.

-Incoming Chief Aziz is a 29-year veteran of the Dallas Police Department and will begin his tenure in Prince George’s County on May 9.
-In Dallas, Aziz has served in various command roles within the Department.
+Chief Aziz is a 29-year veteran of the Dallas Police Department and began his tenure in Prince George’s County on May 9, 2021.
+In Dallas, Aziz served in various command roles within the Department.
 Aziz earned a B.A. in Criminology and Criminal Justice from the University of Texas at Arlington and an MBA from the University of Dallas.
 He attended PERF’s - Senior Management Institute for Police (SMIP) and the FBI National Academy in Quantico, VA.
 He served as the national chair of the National Black Police Association and participated in former President Barack Obama’s Task Force on 21st Century Policing in 2015.
-For more information on the comprehensive process to select the new police chief, click here.
+Chief Aziz was officially confirmed by the Prince George’s County Council and sworn into office on July 6, 2021.

 Additional Background on the Prince George’s County Police Reform Work Group